team-sesame-street/ReviewsAPI/README.md

 <h4 align="center">A Ratings and Reviews microservice API created to replace a legacy service.</h4>

 ## Mission
 Given a front end web application for retail from a client that was built on a monolithic, service architecture, my team and I were tasked with revamping the legacy service into microservices to scale and support increased traffic.
-This is the repo specific to the Ratings and Reviews service.
+This repo is specific to the Ratings and Reviews service.

 ## Features
 - PostgresDB